This website requires JavaScript.

 How Much Does an Average Twitch Streamer Make?

 The earnings of an average Twitch streamer vary widely, depending on several factors, such as the number of followers, the amount of content streamed, viewer engagement, and the methods of monetization they use.
-These are different ways how to get money on Twitch, and on average, this is what a Twitch streamer makes:
+These are different ways to get money on Twitch, and on average, this is what a Twitch streamer makes:

 • Subscriptions: This is one of the main revenue streams, and Twitch offers subscription tiers for $4.99, $9.99, and $24.99 per month.
 Once streamers get accepted into the Twitch Affiliate Program, they can start offering their own subscription tiers right inside Twitch.
-The Subscribe button appears below the bottom right corner of your stream, and followers can click to learn more about the perks they get through subscribing.
+The Subscribe button appears in the bottom right corner of your stream, and followers can click to learn more about the perks they get through subscribing.
 However, streamers typically receive 50% of the subscription fee.
 For example, if a streamer has 1000 subscribers at the $4.99 tier, they can earn about $2500 per month from subscriptions alone.

 make money on twitch (2)